 My graduate training was completed in 2006 at Stony Brook University.
 In addition to offering therapy in private practice, I have five years of experience providing treatment to college students with anxiety, stress, panic, and social anxiety at the college counseling centers of Manhattan College and the College at Old Westbury.

-In my current role as a licensed clinical social worker (LCSW), I provide individual counseling for adults with anxiety and stress through video therapy for California residents.
+In my current role as a licensed clinical social worker (LCSW), I provide individual counseling for adults with anxiety and stress.
 In addition to counseling, I have experience as a meditation teacher and adjunct professor for courses in Interpersonal Communication and Public Speaking.
 My hobbies include enjoying mindfulness, reading non-fiction, and practicing yoga.